Track Smarter. Trade Better.

 9. Toncoin (TON)

-Toncoin (TON) is the native cryptocurrency of The Open Network (TON), a decentralized blockchain platform originally developed by Telegram.
-The project was later taken over by an independent developer community after Telegram halted its involvement due to regulatory issues with the SEC in 2020.
+Toncoin (TON) is the native cryptocurrency of The Open Network (TON), a decentralized blockchain originally developed by Telegram and later continued by an independent open-source community after Telegram stepped back due to regulatory pressure in 2020.
+Since then, TON has evolved into a high-throughput blockchain with a strong focus on usability and consumer-facing applications.

 10. TreasureDAO (MAGIC)